qlofly/mensarius/DEV.md

 The project consists of the main executable file, that executes other modules.
 + Interface - module has an event loop, in which all information is displayed and user input is being taken, the proper map of all the functions is described in the INTERFACE.md and displayed as a chart in the INTERFACE.png.
 + Parser - module is responsible for creating and maintaining the database schema and of course of quering or inerting the information into the database, the proper map of all the functions is described in the PARSER.md and displayed as a chart in the PARSER.png.
++ Utilities - module with small, utility functions, they can be added in the development process, when needed.

 The main directory also has a requirements.txt file, which has all the possible dependencies.
 All the development is being done in the dev branch and it's sub branches.